imp993/Google-Business-Intelligence-Project/README.md

 # Google-Business-Intelligence-Project

-## Google Business Intelligence Professional
+## Google Business Intelligence Professional Certificate
-This certification focuses on in-demand skills like data modeling, data visualization, and dashboarding and reporting covered in the following course series:
+This certificate focuses on in-demand skills like data modeling, data visualization, and dashboarding and reporting covered in the following course series:

 1.Foundations of Business Intelligence
 2.The Path to Insights: Data Models and Pipelines